Nick181818/G16_VLSI/Final Capstone Project/GAYAZ/README.md

 A "store unit" in a computer architecture context typically refers to the component responsible for performing store or write operations to memory.
 It's a part of the memory subsystem of a CPU and is involved in transferring data from registers or caches to memory.The store unit plays a crucial role in the memory subsystem of a CPU, facilitating the efficient transfer of data between the CPU and memory.
 Its performance and reliability are essential for the overall system performance and data integrity.

-* <i><b>Write Back</i></b>

-In computer architecture, "write back" typically refers to a memory access strategy used in caching systems, particularly in the context of cache coherence protocols and CPU cache management.
-Cache Operation: In a CPU cache, data is typically stored in cache lines, each containing a block of memory.
-When the CPU reads data from memory, it first checks if the data is present in the cache.
-If the data is found in the cache (a cache hit), the CPU can retrieve it directly from the cache without accessing main memory, which is faster.

-Write Operations: When the CPU needs to write data to memory, it first checks if the corresponding cache line containing the memory location is present in the cache.
-If the data is already in the cache, the CPU can update the cache line directly without accessing main memory.
-However, instead of immediately updating the main memory, the CPU may choose to update the cache line and mark it as "dirty" to indicate that it has been modified.

 # <i><b> OUTPUT</i></b>